 No. Please don’t do that.
 That sounds depressing.

 Continue to date and be open to love, but remember your worth.
 Be transparent about your values.
 And don’t sacrifice parts of yourself because you think, “Well, damn.
-This is a good as it’s gonna get.”
+This is as good as it’s gonna get.”

-There are men who have ditched their macho man facades and are comfortable in their own masculinity and not threatened because you’re comfortable in your femininity.
+There are men who have ditched their macho man facades and are comfortable in their own masculinity and are not threatened because you’re comfortable in your femininity.